 We’re willing to bet that D.J.
 Uiagalelei will be considered one of the 10 best Clemson quarterbacks ever.
-It’s too soon for him to make this list, though, so here are the best 10 Clemson Tigers starting quarterbacks in program history.
+It’s too soon for him to make this list, but we’re sure he’ll become a legend under Brandon Streeter’s guidance.
+So, while Uiagalelei works up his abilities, here are the 10 best Clemson Tigers starting quarterbacks in program history.

 10. Kyle Parker (2009-10)

 Parker is the only player on this list better known as an American baseball player.
 As a freshman, Parker led the Tigers to the ACC championship game and made the All-ACC freshman team.
 He threw 20 touchdowns that year.
 The thing is, Parker was also the star of Clemson’s baseball team and hit 20 home runs that season.
 No Division-I athlete had previously notched 20 passing touchdowns and 20 home runs in the same year.
 Pretty remarkable.

 Because of his baseball prowess, the Colorado Rockies took Parker 26th overall in the 2010 MLB Draft.
 He only spent two years playing football at Clemson as he went after an MLB career.
 Parker played a couple of seasons with the Rockies but didn’t pan out.